ray-project/ray/doc/source/ray-contribute/development.rst

 .. code-block:: shell

+ # Ray is sensitive to the Bazel version.
+Please ensure that you use the same
+ # version of Bazel as the one installed by ci/env/install-bazel.sh.
  bazel build -c fastbuild //:ray_pkg

 This will rebuild Ray with the appropriate options (which may take a while).